brian-sigurdson/nexient-dso-dojo/2022-12-01/the-plan.md

             - [] Udemy course section: 14 (maybe to implement cognito)
             - [] maybe cloud formation stuff (time permitting)
                 - save for last sprint, where i can polish

+## Terraform Related
+ - Stick with the default vpc for now.
+    - Time permitting or over time I can implement something more robust
+ - Focus on getting the following implemented:
+    - Lambdas (this is more important for client related stuff right now)
+    - CloudWatch Logs / Insights / Monitoring
+        - These are skills that will come in handy on the project.